micharbet/CLE/README.md

 Korn Shell) This version does exist probably on some old boxes or maybe in scattered backup files.
 You all probably have something similar.

- Second version contained resource itself and minimal set of utilities (scripts like 'cle', 'hlp', etc - some of them are part of different project 'rootils') This version worked without 'ssg' however required to be installed on each particular account.
-This was much easier using 'cle' script but still it was necessary step and and affected remote account with changes that might be unwelcome by other administrators.
+ Second version contained resource file itself and minimal set of utilities (scripts like 'cle', 'hlp', etc - some of them are part of different project 'rootils' now) This version worked without 'ssg' however required to be installed on each particular account.
+This was much easier using 'cle' script but still it was necessary step and and affected remote account with changes that might be also unwelcome by other administrators.
 BTW, in version 2 current name "Command Live Environment" was introduced as I considered it was bringing more live into plain command line.
 This version was developed in specific armed forces controlled environment and is not publicly available.

  In third version I solved issues with necessity of setup by ingenious way - passing resource file encoded with base64 through a shell variable to the remote system.
-Result is no setup and no harm to current environment!
+Result is no setup, no other tweaks on remote site  and no harm to the current environment!
 Whoa!
-And you can always use the same and still customizable environment everywhere.
+The only what you need is working CLE on your workstation that you are using to manage the world :-) You can always use the same and still customizable environment everywhere.
 Encoding `ssg` utility and `cle` managment script into the sinle file was just a nature evolution that enhanced word 'Live'.
 The `clerc` resource file now contains a mechanism of multiplication it's own DNA 1) This all with embeded